shader-slang/spec/proposals/041-ray-tracing-api.md

 }
 ```

 The host may bind `intersectionA` into the hit group reached by the trace call.
-That can create a
+If Slang emits no
+Metal tags, or emits tags inferred from the wrong trace site, the generated Metal code can fail at
-Metal tag mismatch, but the old source shape has no type-level relationship that lets Slang
+pipeline build.
+The old source shape has no type-level relationship that lets Slang determine
-validate the mismatch early or generate the correct Metal decoration with confidence.
+which trace call can reach which AnyHit or Intersection shader.

 ![Tag list reachability problem](figures/041-ray-tracing-api/tag-list-reachability.svg)